TheJumpCloud/support/_posts/2022-02-10-Grant-Admin-Rights.md

     Start-Sleep -Seconds $SleepCalculated
     # Sets the user back to old permissions
-    Set-JcSdkSystemAssociation -systemid $SystemId -id $UserId -op 'update' -type 'user' Write-Warning "Please re-login to the system to for the updated user rights" }
+    Set-JcSdkSystemAssociation -systemid $SystemId -id $UserId -op 'update' -type 'user' Write-Warning "Please re-login if on Windows machine to update admin rights" }

-$user = Get-User($UserId)
+$user = Get-User
 $SysId = Get-SystemId -UserId $user
 $Mins = Read-Host "How many minutes would you like to elevate this user for to Sudo/Admin for?"